ZhongkuiMa/torchonnx/README.md

 - `numpy=1.24.3`

 If you haven’t installed them yet, just refer to how to install [PyTorch](https://pytorch.org/) and [ONNX](https://github.com/onnx/onnx) on their official websites. 🌐

-### Current Supported Features 🌟

-I have implemented most of commonly used operations in feedforward neural networks.
-Transformer-based architectures will be treated as several basic operations.

 ### Example Usage 📚